-That is when Katie will encourage her teammate to start that Happy Hour back up again, and pours support from the global level into it.
+That’s when Katie encourages her teammate to start that Happy Hour back up again, and pours support from the global level into it.
 That way she empowers people to own the culture: in both the ideas and the execution.

-Katie has found that asking every employee to take responsibility for culture makes it so that everyone feels engaged and supported.
+Katie finds that asking every employee to take responsibility for culture makes it so that everyone feels engaged and supported.

 Company culture is one of the greatest determinants of overall employee happiness at work, so it’s vital that you get it right.
 But of course, culture doesn’t end when the company handbook is produced; it’s something every employee should own, too.

 Or as Katie likes to say, “It’s a team sport we have to figure out together.”

 Katie spoke at Atlassian Summit about how HubSpot uses Atlassian tools to support their company culture.
 Learn more about their story by watching her Summit talk.